Bosnian Serb president on collision course with EU

 But the EU fear on Bosnia is that Dodik might call a referendum on secession in autumn.

-And the EU's message to Dodik was to back down for the sake of his own people, who joined the accession line as official EU candidates last December.
+And the EU's message to him was to back down for the sake of his own people, who joined the accession line as official EU candidates last December.

 "The EU strongly urges the RS authorities to stop unilateral actions and instead to work constructively so that Bosnia and Herzegovina may be able to deliver on reforms for the benefits for all citizens, seizing the opportunity offered by [EU] candidate status," the EU foreign service said.